-\textbf{Average reward MDPs.} Unlike DMDPs, average reward MDPs (AMDPs) do not discount the rewards over time and instead measure the accumulative reward by considering the behavior of the underlying Markov process under the steady-state distribution.
-Specifically, the average reward (or the gain) of a policy $\pi$ starting from $s\in\mcs$ is\footnote{The limit may not exist in general, but it exists under our assumption (\Cref{ass}) \citep{puterman2014markov}.}
+Unlike DMDPs, average reward MDPs (AMDPs) do not discount the rewards over time and instead measure the cumulative reward by considering the behavior of the underlying Markov process under the steady-state distribution.
+The average reward (or the gain) of a policy $\pi$ from $s$ is

 The bias or the relative value function for an AMDP is defined as the cumulative difference over time between the immediate reward and the average reward: